MicrosoftDocs/sdk-api/sdk-api-src/content/gdiplusheaders/nf-gdiplusheaders-metafile-metafile(inistream_inhdc_inemftype_inconstwchar).md

 ---
 UID: NF:gdiplusheaders.Metafile.Metafile(IN IStream,IN HDC,IN EmfType,IN const WCHAR)
-title: Metafile::Metafile(IN IStream,IN HDC,IN EmfType,IN const WCHAR)
+title: Metafile::Metafile(IN IStream,IN HDC,IN EmfType,IN const WCHAR) (gdiplusheaders.h)
 author: windows-sdk-content
 description: Creates a Metafile::Metafile object for recording to an IStream interface.
 old-location: gdiplus\_gdiplus_CLASS_Metafile_Metafile_stream_referenceHdc_type_description_.htm